diy-ecg/XPDS_V2/README.md

 # XPortDataStreamer
-Derivative of SerialPortDataStreamer with additional capability to communicate via WLAN UDP protocol
+GNU Octave script collection to communicate via WLAN UDP protocol with a microcontroller and to process and visualize transmitted data.
+Main script is